-A First Nations sculptor is participating in Festival du Voyageur’s international snow sculpture symposium – a first in the Winnipeg festival’s 51-year history.
+A Cree sculptor is representing a Manitoba First Nation during this year’s Festival du Voyageur’s international snow sculpture symposium – a first in the Winnipeg festival’s 51-year history, according to organizers.

-Wayne Stranger is representing Peguis First Nation during the symposium – a decision that was only made last week.
+Wayne Stranger is carving on behalf of his home community Peguis First Nation during the symposium – a decision that was only made last week.

 “It took about two seconds to say, ‘yeah I’ll do it,’ even though I haven’t done it before,” said Stranger.

-The Cree artist has been an accomplished bronze sculptor for the past 30 years.
+The artist has been an accomplished bronze sculptor for the past 30 years.

 This new endeavour hasn’t been without it’s challenges.